 Today, most households are using at least 3-4 HDMI capable devices (i.e. a Blu-Ray player, HD cable box, streaming device(s), gaming systems).
 That’s a problem if your HDMI ports are in very hard to reach places (like tucked away in an entertainment console like mine).

 So… what is one to do?
-Go out and buy a fancy new 4K UHD definition TV for $550 with 4 HDMI ports so that you can simultaneously get more HDMI ports and higher definition?
+Go out and buy a fancy new 4K UHD TV for $497 with 3 HDMI ports so that you can simultaneously get more HDMI ports and higher definition?

 Here’s the thing.
 We’re nowhere near 4K adoption.
-No broadcasters are broadcasting 4K yet.
+Few broadcasters are broadcasting 4K yet.
 Only a handful of television shows are even recording in 4K thus far.
 And zero of my vast DVD library is even up to 1080p quality, let alone 4K.
-Not to mention, Netflix recommends a broadband speed of 25MBps to stream the limited 4K programming they have.
+Not to mention, Netflix recommends at least a broadband speed of 15 Mbps to stream the limited 4K programming they have.

 It took more than 15 years for 1080p HD standard to be ratified.
 4K technology has just recently come out, so it could be just as long before it becomes the standard.
 If you buy a 4K TV now, there’s a good chance that it will be dead by the time 4K becomes the new standard.